 - Progress – developing the future of the profession together by being relevant, supportive and purposeful

-“With the integrity of the public sector and the dynamism of the private sector, the IFoA is somewhere where you can make a meaningful contribution to the commonweal whilst working in a progressive, forward looking, and growing business with great opportunities for development.”
+“With the integrity of the public sector and the dynamism of the private sector, the IFoA is somewhere where you can make a meaningful contribution whilst working in a progressive, forward looking, and growing business with great opportunities for development.”

 Cargill Sanderson, IFoA General Counsel Coordinator, General Counsel